Categories

 Our early schemata are established in this way.
 However, as explained in the previous blog, information provided by others may have been distorted by their “effort after meaning”, contain errors of reasoning, and may even be lies.
 We accept as true any information which does not contradict our existing schemata.
 Failing that, we would acquire no new knowledge.
 Much of the information that young children receive from others falls into that category.
 Once established, the early schemata of the child will be resistant to change.
 As Aristotle famously said, “Give me the child until he is seven and I will show you the man”.
 Change can occur, however, if sufficient contradictions accumulate.
 Thus, our schemata alter in fits and starts.
 There is a period of rapid change followed by a period of quiescence in which the schema is resistant to change.
 In cases involving a significant change of worldview, this can be accompanied by an emotional crisis similar to grief at the loss of a loved one.
 Such crises can last for several years while the young adult goes through the stages of denial/isolation, anger, bargaining, depression, and finally, acceptance.
 The importance of providing children with reliable knowledge cannot be understated, therefore.

-Socialisation or Social Learning
+Socialisation and Social Learning

 Social rules are necessary if society is to co-operate successfully for the benefit of its members.
 If we follow them then we will function successfully in our society, contribute to its success and, thus, prosper personally.
 Again, it is difficult for the child to work out these social rules for itself and, thus, parents and other teachers will provide an initial working education based on the culture of the society, i.e., its norms, values, beliefs and symbols.